tjiiv-cprg/EPro-PnP/README.md

 - **EPro-PnP-Det v2 for 3D object detection**

   At the time of submission (Aug 30, 2022), EPro-PnP-Det v2 **ranks 1st** among all camera-based single-frame object detection models on the [official nuScenes benchmark](https://www.nuscenes.org/object-detection?externalData=no&mapData=no&modalities=Camera) (test split, without extra data).
-Code (and maybe a technical report or paper) will be released.
+The new paper has been released [here](https://arxiv.org/abs/2303.12787).

   | Method | Backbone | NDS | mAP | mATE | mASE | mAOE | mAVE | mAAE | Schedule |
   | :--- | :--- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |